 The area at the front of a saddle is called the fork, the swell, or the pommel.
 While it’s common to use any of these terms interchangeably when referring to Western saddles, the word “pommel” is used almost exclusively for English saddles.

-The fork has an upward arch to allow room for the horse’s withers, and has a saddle bar attached to either side at the bottom (which can be seen on a bare saddle tree but not on a finished saddle).
-In a Western saddle the saddle horn is at the top of the fork.
+The fork has an upward arch to allow room for the horse’s withers underneath it, and has a saddle bar attached to either side at the bottom (which can be seen on a bare saddle tree but not on a finished saddle).
+In a Western saddle, the saddle horn is at the top of the fork.

 About Slick Forks and Swell Forks